Yes, you can. Packline sells repair kits and replacement parts for all the heat sealers in our range.

-Yes you can.
-A standard power outlet is adequate to run a heat sealer.
+Yes, you can.
+A standard household power outlet is adequate to run a heat sealer, no special wiring is required to operate it.

-Hand sealers are good for low volume sealing and for seals up to 30 cm.
-Foot sealers are good for workers sealing high volumes and allow the operator to support the item with both hands.
+Hand sealers are good for low volume sealing and for seals up to 30 cm wide.
+Foot sealers are good for workers sealing high volumes and allow the operator to support the item with both hands while the sealing jaws are operated with a foot pedal.

-There are impulse heat sealers, direct heat sealers, automatic heat sealers, hand heat sealers and foot pedal operated heat sealers.
+Heat sealers come in many types.
+There are impulse heat sealers, constant heat sealers, direct heat sealers, automatic heat sealers, hood shrink chambers, hand heat sealers and foot pedal operated heat sealers.
+All heat sealers fuse layers of thermoplastic materials to form a bag seal to contain the good inside and with food products, keep them airtight and fresh.

 It depends on the material of your bag.
 Most heat sealers come with a manufacturers guide on how long heat needs to be applied to each bag material.
 You can then adjust the heating time accordingly.

-Both materials are made of permeable material that lets oxygen and moisture in over time.
+Both polyethylene and polypropylene are made of permeable material that lets oxygen and moisture in over time.

 A barrier bag contains non-permeable materials such as nylon or metal foil so oxygen and moisture cannot penetrate.